influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 {{% note %}}
 #### Use VS Code to edit your configuration file

-We recommend using VS Code to edit your `myinfluxdb.yml` configuration file because of its ability to associate a JSON Schema and help with autocompletion and validation.
-This ensures the best experience when editing your InfluxDB configuration.
+We recommend using [Visual Studio Code (VS Code)](https://code.visualstudio.com/) to edit your `myinfluxdb.yml` configuration file due to its JSON Schema support, autocompletion, and validation features that ensure the best experience when editing your InfluxDB configuration.
-InfluxData provides `app-instance-schema.json` to use with VS Code and correctly validate configuration settings.
+InfluxData provides an `app-instance-schema.json` JSON schema file that VS Code can use to validate your configuration settings.
 {{% /note %}}

 ### Create a namespace for InfluxDB